septiembre 02, 2020 8 lectura mínima 7 Comentarios

 However, dandruff can also be caused by a buildup of oil that may be the result of not shampooing enough.
 If you are seeing dandruff in your hair, it will probably be pretty easy to determine whether it is caused by over or under-washing based on your personal habits.

 Co-Washing: Many hair care companies are coming out with cleansing conditioners that work as an alternative to shampoo.
-The idea is that they clean your hair without the detergent of harsh shampoo.
-To use it, simply apply it to hair as you would any shampoo, let it sit for a while and then rinse it out.
+The idea is that they clean your hair without the detergent of harsh shampoo and get the moisturizing effects of conditioner.

-Water Only: Washing your hair with water only can be effective in eliminating dirt, pollen and sweat.
-However, it will not provide the moisturizing properties shampoos have.
+Water Only: Washing your hair with water only can be effective in eliminating some dirt, pollen and sweat.
+However, it will not provide a full clean or the moisturizing properties shampoo and conditioner have.

 It’s also worth noting that part of the reason your hair becomes dried out due to over-washing is because of the hot water.
-Therefore, you will want to opt for cooler water when washing your hair with water only and in general.
+Therefore, you will want to opt for cooler water, both when washing your hair with water only and in general.
+This is especially true for those with frizzy hair